Nagoya Station: Post–construction

 Nagoya Station first opened on 1 May 1886.
 During the station's first year, the station was named differently with the name "名護屋 (lit.
 'Nagoya')".
-On 19 July 1886, the government officially announced that the route of the Tokyo-Osaka railway wouls be changed to the Tōkaidō route.
+On 19 July 1886, the government officially announced that the route of the Tokyo-Osaka railway would be changed to the Tōkaidō route.
 Nagoya Station was incorporated as a part of the Tōkaidō Main Line (Note: The line was not officially named until 1 April 1895.) as a result.
 The station was surrounded by rice farms when it opened.
 The first station building was located 200 meters to the south of the current position, near the current Sasashima-raibu Station.
 The station building was wooden, with two side platforms and two tracks.
 The first station building collapsed from the 1891 Mino–Owari earthquake, with the second station building being constructed a year later.
 The second station was also wooden, but was twice as large.
 The station was connected with the modern-day Kansai Main Line (Note: The Kansai Main Line was officially named in 1909) when the Kansai Railways extended the line to the station on 24 May 1895.
 Kansai Railway is later nationalized in 1909.
 The Chūō Main Line reached the station from Tajimi on 25 July 1900, which added a new track to the station.
 After Kansai Railway's nationalization, two tracks and a platform were newly constructed to the west of the Tōkaidō Main Line platforms in 1913.
 The station saw an increase in both passenger and freight resulting from the completion of the Chūō Main Line and the duplication of the Tōkaidō Main Line, along with service on the modern route via Atami commencing on 1 December 1934.
 These events made the operation of the station too complex.
 As the expansion of the station was unfeasible in its original location, plans arose to relocate the station north, locating the new terminal of Meitetsu and the modern-day Kintetsu Railway near the relocated station.
-The construction of the third station building and the elevation of nearby tracks by viaducts began on August 1934, and opened on 1 February 1937.
+The construction of the third station building and the elevation of nearby tracks by viaducts began in August 1934, and opened on 1 February 1937.
 The freight operation in the station was also completely relegated to the now-defunct Sasashima Station opened at the same time.
 The third station building, made of reinforced concrete, had seven floors, one of which was located underground.
 The Kansai Rapid Electric Railway, the predecessor of Kintetsu, opened what is now the Kintetsu Nagoya Station on 26 June 1938.
 The station was located underground, adjacent to the Nagoya Station.
 The underground Meitetsu Nagoya Station was opened on 12 August 1941, by the Meitetsu, partially using the vacant space left following the relocation of Nagoya Station.